 To ensure accurate Division Orders, these DOI decks are then cross-referenced to Title Opinions, Unit Designations, and other information.
 This verification process ensures that landowners receive their proper share of production.
 Division orders truly give life to the term, “show me the money!”

 The foundation of a proper Division Order is the Interest Calculation.
 The calculation can be quite complex.
 Producers will follow the final calculation to make payments in the correct amount and to the right people.

 A key participant of the Division Order process is the Division Order Analyst.
 Often times, during this stage, a Division Order Analyst will begin to encounter transfers of interest that have already occurred.
 Such as when a mineral owner has passed away and their estate has been probated.

-Eighth, the person or company receiving the Division Order can then verify their NRI.
-This process will typically consist of keeping one copy of the Division Order for personal recordkeeping and then returning a signed copy of the Division Order to P&P or the operating company.
+The person or company receiving the Division Order can then verify their NRI.
+This process will typically consist of keeping one copy of the Division Order for personal record-keeping and then returning a signed copy of the Division Order to P&P or the operating company.
 Sending and receiving of the Division Order is tracked by P&P.

 At this point, the Owner Relations functions begin to play a larger role.
 DOI decks are updated as executed Division Orders are received.
 Each State can have different statutes regarding Division Order requirements and how they are handled.
 Based on these rules, an owner’s “Pay Status” on a DOI deck can be affected and must be meticulously tracked and maintained.
 Staying current with these varying and changing regulations is another benefit P&P provides its customers to offer peace of mind.